MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

 For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
         \[LastSignInRequestId \<String\>\]: Request identifier of the last interactive sign-in performed by this user.
       \[SignInSessionsValidFromDateTime \<DateTime?\>\]: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
-If this happens, the application needs to acquire a new refresh token by making a request to the authorize endpoint.
+If this happens, the application needs to acquire a new refresh token by requesting the authorized endpoint.
 Read-only.
 Use revokeSignInSessions to reset.
 Returned only on $select.